Social Amnesia – What’s your social identity worth to you?

 Take a step back: Imagine for a moment that your Facebook, LinkedIn and Twitter accounts are wiped clean.
 Imagine that your blog has no entries.
 In the people-centric world of social networking, what impact will this Social Amnesia have to your business and your personal life?

-I am an ECM Strategist, Social Media explorer and amateur photographer.
-Professionally, I have been involved with Document Management, Process Management and ECM for the last 20+ years.
-I work for IBM Software, although the views here are my own and not those of my employer.
+I am a Software Strategist, Social Media explorer and Photographer.
+Professionally, I have been involved with Document Management, Process Management and Content Management for the last 20+ years.
+The views here are my own and not those of my employer.

 You can also find me at: